Identification and characterization of distorted gravitational waves by lensing using deep learning: Introduction

 Deep-learning techniques have emerged as a powerful solution for performing fast and accurate PE of GW signals~\cite{Liang:2025yjw}.
-Unlike common Bayesian sampling methods --- which require repeated waveform evaluations and are therefore computationally expensive --- neural networks can learn the complex mapping between GW strain data and source parameters directly from simulated training sets.
+Unlike common Bayesian sampling methods---which require repeated waveform evaluations and are therefore computationally expensive---neural networks can learn the complex mapping between GW strain data and source parameters directly from simulated training sets.
 Once trained, these models can generate full posteriors within seconds, achieving orders-of-magnitude speedups while maintaining precision comparable to traditional PE pipelines~\cite{Chua:2019wwt,Gabbard:2019rde,Cuoco:2020ogp,Langendorff:2022fzq,Zhao:2023tqr,Bhardwaj:2023xph,Cuoco:2024cdk,Hu:2024oen,Polanska:2024zpn,Stergioulas:2024jgk,Papalini:2025exy,Santoliquido:2025lot}.

-Recent studies have begun extending deep-learning techniques to the lensed GW regime, exploring the use of convolutional-, recurrent-, and transformer-based architectures for rapid identification of lensing signatures~\cite{Kim:2020xkm,Goyal:2021hxv,Magare:2024wje} and inferring lens parameters~\cite{Bada-Nerin:2024wkn,Qin:2025mvj}.
+Recent studies have begun extending deep-learning techniques for the rapid identification of strongly lensed GW signals~\cite{Goyal:2021hxv,Magare:2024wje}.
+In the wave-optics regime, several architectures have been explored, including visual geometry group networks~\cite{Kim:2020xkm}, conditional variational autoencoders~\cite{Bada-Nerin:2024wkn}, and neural spline flows~\cite{Qin:2025mvj}.
+Reference~\cite{Kim:2020xkm} presents a proof-of-principle demonstration that deep-learning models can identify waveform distortions.
+Reference~\cite{Bada-Nerin:2024wkn} further shows a substantial speed-up in inferring lens parameters compared to traditional Bayesian sampling.
+Reference~\cite{Qin:2025mvj} extends the inference dimensionality to eleven.
+Among these approaches, however, a rapid inference of all source parameters with accuracy comparable to traditional Bayesian sampling methods has not yet been achieved.